Hello Again (2017 film)

-Hello Again is a 2017 American musical film directed by Tom Gustafson and Written by Cory Krueckeberg.
-Based on the Off-Broadway musical of same name by Michael John LaChiusa, the film stars Audra McDonald, Martha Plimpton, T. R. Knight, and Rumer Willis and follows 10 lost souls across 10 periods in New York City history.
-The daisy-chained musical explores love's bittersweet embrace as the pursued become the pursuer and slip in and out of one another's arms, spinning through 10 music-fueled vignettes which come together in one soulful circle.
+Hello Again is a 2017 American musical film directed by Tom Gustafson and written by Cory Krueckeberg.
+Based on the Off-Broadway musical of the same name by Michael John LaChiusa, the film stars Audra McDonald, Martha Plimpton, T. R. Knight, and Rumer Willis.
+The interconnected story is composed of 10 vignettes that follow lonely individuals pursuing romance across 10 different periods throughout New York City's history.

-Plot Summary
+Plot summary

 The Whore and The Soldier

 In 1901, an American soldier is walking through the streets of New York City at night when he is approached by a prostitute who flirts with him.
-She takes the soldier to a boathouse on the river where they have sex.
-Afterwards, she meekly asks him for pay, but the soldier coldly rebukes her and leaves.
+She takes the soldier to a boathouse on the river, where they have sex.
+Afterward, she meekly asks him for pay, but the soldier coldly rebukes her and leaves.
 The prostitute is angry when she realizes he has stolen her jeweled brooch.

 The Soldier and The Nurse

 In 1942, a soldier goes to a party being held in an underground canteen.
 He notices a pretty nurse carrying a tray and begins flirting with her, asking her to spend the night with him as he is shipping out to war the next day.
-The nurse is shy at first but eventually gives in, and they have sex outside in a car.
+The nurse is shy at first, but eventually gives in, and they have sex outside in a car.
 The nurse asks the soldier to walk her home, but he leaves her sitting alone in the rain to get a drink.